meet our artisans

 Maria & Juan Cesar; Quito, Ecuador

 Juan Cesar and Maria live outside of the capital city of Quito, Ecuador, in a small home that they share with their nine children.
 Each set of pine branch crayons is created by hand.
-Fallen pine branches are gathered, holes are drilled, color is infused, from start to finish, every part of the process is touched by their hands. one
+Fallen pine branches are gathered, holes are drilled, color is infused, from start to finish, every part of the process is touched by their hands.

 The Women Artisans of Nepal; Kathmandu, Nepal